 We also believe we have been very judicious in our use of equity to finance our growth through the issuance of non-dilutive convertible senior notes.
 Our rapid revenue growth coupled with our prudent expense management (in part through a heavy emphasis on equity over cash compensation) has allowed us to avoid issuing equity to finance our growth and operations; preventing dilution of our stockholders but limiting the absolute number of equity awards we can issue to induce new hires and further incentivize and retain employees to fuel our rapid growth.
 This careful use of equity has led to a relatively low number of issued and outstanding shares, which we believe artificially inflates our burn rate and equity overhang.
-Assuming we had issued equity of equivalent value rather than our convertible senior notes in 2017, our three year average burn rate from 2016 to 2018 would have been 3.87% and our issued overhang would have been 12.15% as of March 31, 2019.
-We believe that our judicious use of outside equity capital to finance our growth and the effective execution of our EXPAREL growth strategy should not be used against us in connection with overhang and burn rate calculations.
+We believe that our judicious use of outside equity capital to finance our growth and the effective execution of our EXPAREL and iovera° growth strategy should not be used against us in connection with overhang and burn rate calculations.

-• Equity is Essential to Talent Acquisition and Retention
+· Equity is Essential to Talent Acquisition and Retention

 We believe that our future success depends, in large part, upon our ability to maintain a competitive position in attracting, retaining and motivating key personnel.
-Management recruitment and retention is a key to our future success and will require the use of equity awards as demonstrated by the promotion grants made to Messrs.
-McLoughlin and Scranton in 2018.
+Management recruitment and retention is a key to our future success and will require the use of equity awards as demonstrated by the new hire grants made to Mr. Reinhardt and Dr. Manning in 2019 and 2020, respectively.
 Equity incentives are an important component of our compensation philosophy, intended to provide equity ownership opportunities and performance-based incentives to better align the recipient's interests with those of our stockholders.

 We expect to need to continue to add employees to further capitalize on the success of EXPAREL, expand its indications and develop and launch new products.

 Due to the above considerations, our compensation committee believes this proposed share increase is reasonable and appropriate.
-At this time, we expect that these shares, in conjunction with the shares currently available for grant, will be sufficient to cover awards to be granted in the next two years.
+At this time, we expect that the new 1,500,000 shares, in conjunction with the shares currently available for grant, will be sufficient to cover awards to be granted in the next two years.